 Recording of a 90-minute CLE webinar with Q&A

-This CLE webinar will provide counsel with an analysis of how courts apply the Daubert/Frye standards (and comparable state standards) to the presentation of expert testimony in construction disputes.
+This CLE course will provide counsel with an analysis of how courts apply the Daubert/Frye standards (and comparable state standards) to the presentation of expert testimony in construction disputes.
 The panel will outline effective approaches to raise or defend a challenge to the admission of expert testimony.

 - Dispositive motions in the Daubert hearing: the Daubert challenge

 - Frye standards: how they differ from Daubert standards

 - Application to construction cases

 - Application to scheduling, construction defects and damages

 - Future impact of Daubert/Frye on construction claims

 - Lessons from court rulings

 The panel will review these and other key issues: